 EL Civics is made possible through a grant from the Workforce Innovation and Opportunity Act (formerly known as the Workforce Investment Act).

 Teaching EL Civics

 By Linda Feldmann

-When I became a tutor for Literacy Volunteers of Rensselaer County ten years ago, I didn’t envision myself in a classroom setting.
+When I became a tutor for Literacy Volunteers of Rensselaer County in 2003, I didn’t envision myself in a classroom setting.
 Now I look forward to my time in the classroom as the highlight of my week.

 I teach English Literacy Civics, a 25-week course designed to help recent immigrants learn about life in America while improving their English.
 It’s challenging, surprising, sometimes exhausting, and always rewarding.
 My students are adults from many countries and language backgrounds.
 We share our stories, talk about our interests, laugh a lot and find out what we have in common.
 We learn from each other.

 One of the remarkable things about teaching adults is the sense of shared accomplishment.
 I look at teaching as a partnership, and I think my students do, too.
 They are determined to meet the goals they’ve set for themselves, and they know that I’m willing to help them get where they want to go.
 Many have tried to learn English before and have not been successful.
 In other classes, they’ve spent too much time speaking in their native language and the lessons have failed to keep them engaged.
 EL Civics is a successful program because it centers on real life issues.
 It gives adult learners an opportunity to discuss issues that are important to them such as family, education, health and safety, American culture, and U.S. government.